dark-side/sports-hub/products/sport_news_portal/web_application_features/project_layout/user_stories/page_structure_user_side/README.md

   - Footer section that is common to all pages, configured by admin

 When I select the <b>Sports Hub</b> logo
 Then I am taken to the Sports Hub home page
   And I see the <b>Home</b> menu item is active

 When I select a link to an external site
-Then I see the site is opened in a new browser tab
+Then I see the site opens in a new browser tab

 </pre>